aliosmandev/taskion.app/README.md

-# new-ui
+# QuickNotion

-An Electron application with React and TypeScript
+QuickNotion is a desktop application that allows you to quickly access your Notion pages.
+It is built using Electron and Vite, and is designed to be fast and efficient.
+The application is written in TypeScript and uses React for the user interface.

 ## Recommended IDE Setup